carleswv/TopicClusteringDataMining/README.md

 # TopicClusteringDataMining
-Homework 1 of this subject
+Homework 1 of the DataMining subject.
+Applying a topic discovery algorithm to the emotions dataset available as one of the HuggingFace datasets.